mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 ### Call stacks and source maps

-Because Chrome executes the compiled code, the line and column numbers in the call stack will refer to the compiled code, not the original code.
+Because Chrome runs the compiled code rather than the original source code, the line and column numbers in the call stack will refer to the compiled code.

-Luckily Babel generates a source map that lets us convert the call to refer to the original code.
+Luckily Babel generates a source map that lets us convert the stack trace to match the original code.
 FromJS uses [StackTrace.JS](http://www.mattzeunert.com/2016/07/07/resolving-minified-production-stacktrace.html) to handle the source mapping logic.